Eureka area Rock Climbing

 Weather station 0.5 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Eureka area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Eureka area:

 Featured Route For Eureka area